williamouyang/okta.github.io/docs/getting_started/enabling_cors.md

 > IE8 and IE9 do not support authenticated requests and cannot use the Okta session cookie with CORS.

-## Granting Cross-Orgin Access to Websites
+## Granting Cross-Origin Access to Websites

 You can enable CORS for websites that need cross-origin requests to the Okta API on the Okta Admin Dashboard.
 Select **Security** and then, **API**.
 Select the CORS tab and select **Edit** to see the screen shown below.